 What technology advances are required to make it a compelling technique to help meet current and future needs?

 While CS is a field of study of considerable academic interest, the purpose of the Incubator is a deep dive to see if a convincing argument exists for the current usefulness of CS.
-Towards this end, the meeting will be organized as follows (a detailed agenda will be announced later).
+Towards this end, the meeting was organized as follows (a detailed agenda is below).

-Challenge problems will be defined ahead of time that will enable participants to be ready to discuss selected topics at the meeting.
-We anticipate about six expository talks, about 40 minutes each (speakers to be announced), that will present the state of the art in an objective manner.
-The purpose of the talks is to ensure that we start with a common understanding of CS terminology, and its applications.
-The discussions will be also enriched by including perspective from outside optical imaging community (describing success stories and otherwise).
+Challenge problems were defined ahead of time that enabled participants to be ready to discuss selected topics at the meeting.
+We anticipated about six expository talks, about 40 minutes each, that present the state of the art in an objective manner.
+The purpose of the talks was to ensure that we start with a common understanding of CS terminology, and its applications.
+The discussions were also enriched by including perspective from outside optical imaging community (describing success stories and otherwise).

-There will also be two break-out sessions (90 minutes each) with three parallel groups working on challenge topics.
-These group discussions will include a mixture of different communities and perspectives (theoreticians, algorithms researchers, hardware experts, applications, and missions).
-The findings of the break-out sessions/group discussions will be presented to all attendees.
-The chairs will consolidate the thoughts/discussions/conclusions generated at the meeting, and develop an outline of the formal report that will be made available to the technical community.
+There were also two break-out sessions (90 minutes each) with three parallel groups working on challenge topics.
+These group discussions included a mixture of different communities and perspectives (theoreticians, algorithms researchers, hardware experts, applications, and missions).
+The findings of the break-out sessions/group discussions were presented to all attendees.
+The chairs consolidated the thoughts/discussions/conclusions generated at the meeting, and developed an outline of the formal report that was made available to the technical community.